Shrey3339/Global-Population-and-Socioeconomic-Insights---Tableau-Project/README.md

 ```
 /Global_Population_Insights_Project
     ├── Data/                    # Contains the datasets used for the visualizations
-    ├── Homework_2_Group_12.twb   # The Tableau workbook with all visualizations and dashboards
+    ├── Global Population, Socioeconomic, and Energy Insights/ # The Tableau workbook with all visualizations and dashboards
     ├── README.md                 # Project documentation
     └── Images/                   # Screenshots of the Tableau dashboards
 ```